zliu41/CIPs/CIP-plutus-modules/README.md

 chain.

-The bigger problem with this approach, though, is that it will *overestimate* the set of used scripts, leading to larger script code, and potentially exponentially more expensive transactions.
+The bigger problem with this approach, though, is that it will *overestimate* the set of used scripts, leading to more scripts being used in a transaction, and thus potentially exponentially more expensive transactions.
 The reason for the overestimation is that *all* occurrences of variables bound to script arguments are wrapped in `Force`, even those that would not lead to untagging the corresponding tagged value in the third approach above.
 For example, suppose a variable bound to a script argument is passed as a parameter to another function.
 With the simple `Force`-placement strategy described above, the script argument would be forced *at that call*, making the corresponding script appear to be used, even though the function it is passed to might not actually use it in all cases.
 Hence the set of scripts used would be overestimated.

 One might use a more sophisticated strategy to insert `Force` operations.
 For example, in the case described above one might pass